Cookies on this website

 • Personal or collective testimonies

-• Fiction, letters, or poetic formats
+• Fiction, letters, speculative or poetic formats

-• Visual storytelling, graphic contributions or collage
+• Visual storytelling, graphic work or collage

-• Other creative formats
+• Other creative or hybrid formats

 Submission Guidelines